 Gut microbes play an important part in many aspects of our overall health, including heart health, brain function, and a well-tuned immune system.
-But there is also a lot of bad bacteria in our gut.
+But our guts can also contain a lot of bad bacteria.

 To maintain this delicate balance between good and bad, sometimes you need extra help, a “gut bacteria sheriff,” if you will.
 That’s where probiotics come in.